GFW PTSD Home | Site Map | Site Search

 (7) sense of a foreshortened future (e.g., does not expect to have a career, marriage, children, or a normal life span)

-To make the diagnosis of PTSD, a clinician needs to establish that at least three of these seven symptoms have been present in the last month and have persisted for more than a month.
-When a person falls just short of qualifying for the PTSD diagnosis, it is most often because they have only one or two of these seven, but they meet the other requirements.
-For example, I just examined a man who lost two fingers when his muzzleloader exploded.
+To make the diagnosis of PTSD, a clinician needed to establish that at least three of these seven symptoms were present in the last month and had persisted for more than a month.
+When a person fell just short of qualifying for the PTSD diagnosis, it was most often because they had only one or two of these seven, but they met the other requirements.
+For example, I recently examined a man who lost two fingers when his muzzleloader exploded.
 He has flashbacks and anxiety.
 He is very worried about his career as an electrician.
 He is embarrassed about his disfigured hand.
 But he has no trouble returning to the scene, he can talk about the accident, he remembers every detail, and his diminished participation in significant activities is due to physical, not emotional impairment.
-He just falls short of the current PTSD criteria.
+He just falls short of the “Paragraph C” PTSD criteria.

 The new criteria reformulate this dimension into two sections:

 My patient would still fail to qualify, since he does not meet C.1 or C.2 and he falls short of the D criteria as well.
-I believe that in raising the bar for these "negative symptoms" some people who met the diagnosis as written in DSM 3 and 4 will fail to qualify in DSM 5.
-These definitions do include and clarify many symptoms suffered by survivors, such as "Persistent distorted blame of self or others about the cause or consequences of the traumatic event(s)," but this criterion is not always seen, particularly after natural disasters.
+I believe that in raising the bar for these “negative symptoms” some people who met the diagnosis as written in DSM 3 and 4 will fail to qualify in DSM 5.
+These definitions do include and clarify many symptoms suffered by survivors, such as “Persistent distorted blame of self or others for causing the traumatic event…,” but this criterion is not always seen, particularly after natural disasters.
 Again, the changes are useful for the academics who do research on the subject, and the changes help with inter-rater reliability.
 But they do not change the essential quality of PTSD.

-The last dimension of PTSD is a lowered threshold for anxious arousal, currently requiring two out of five symptoms:
+The last dimension of PTSD is a lowered threshold for anxious arousal, formerly requiring two out of five symptoms:

 (1) difficulty falling or staying asleep